How Sick is Too Sick in Chicago?

 Every working parent has been there; on the fence, trying to decide if their child is truly sick, or just a bit under the weather.
 Would if be better to stay home and miss learning time (and work), or better to push through and attend school?

 As working parents ourselves here at Alzein Pediatrics, we’ve been there too!
 This decision can be one of the toughest for any parent.
+But how sick is too sick for your child?
 Following some simple guidelines can help you determine whether to keep your child home in bed, or blow the all clear and put them on that bus!

 A mild cough and the sniffles gets the go-ahead; send your child to school.
 Pack plenty of tissues and stress to your child that they must cover their mouth and nose thoroughly with tissue when they have to cough or blow their nose.
 Tissues should be promptly thrown in a trash bin and hands should be washed frequently.